ramirolpz55/PokemonRPG/README.md

-# Pokemon RPG - A web based Javascript hangman game.
+## Pokemon RPG - A web based Javascript Pokemon RPG Game.

-A Web based Javascript/ HTML5/ CSS Hangman application that randomly generates a word for the user to guess.
+A Web based Javascript/ HTML5/ CSS Pokemon RPG application that lets users pick a Pokemon to fight other Pokemon to the end.

 ## Live Demo